paloul/ls-deployment/Readme.md

-# Kubeflow PoC (for AWS)
+# Life Signals (Hawkeye) Environment (for AWS)

-This repo contains a poc effort for Kubeflow up on AWS EKS.
-Ideally, it is to help explore the capabilities of kubeflow in regards to the larger Babylon effort.
+This repo contains a poc effort up on AWS EKS.
+Ideally, it is to help create the environment on AWS with EKS and deploy the application on it.

-The actual kubeflow instructions are available at [Install Kubeflow on AWS](https://www.kubeflow.org/docs/aws/deploy/install-kubeflow/).
-Another good documentation page is [End-to-End Kubeflow on AWS](https://www.kubeflow.org/docs/distributions/aws/aws-e2e/)

 ### Prerequisites
 --------------------------------------------